Hello Gardeners!

 As the little greenhouse is now empty Mark decided to take everything out at the weekend and give it a good clean, it was surprising how much muck was on the inside windows.

 Whilst waiting for the seeds in pots to germinate, I feel a bit annoyed and let down that I didn’t buy extra pot plants, so I would have something to write about, but then something brilliant happened.
 Thompson & Morgan asked me to trial some plants for them.
-They sent me, and bloggers Caroline and Geoff, and others to trial an as-yet-unnamed set of trailing fuchsias, bidens and antirrhinums.
+They sent me, and bloggers Caroline and Geoff, and others to trial an as-yet-unnamed set of trailing fuchsias, antirrhinums.
 So we planted up some hanging baskets with them and let them establish before placing them all outside.
 The bidens were planted with a single Petunia ‘Night Sky’ as I wanted to fill the hanging basket.
 The bidens are white with a yellow middle – almost daisy looking – but not all are white, some are white and mauve with a yellow middle.
 The scent is outstanding, on a warm day we can stand six feet away from the basket and their fragrance drifts on the air.
 As the baskets are attached to a boundary wall that backs on to a back lane, I don’t think it’s going to be too long before someone passes the garden and asks what is that beautiful smell.

 Californian Poppy 'Cherry Swirl' & Dahlia 'Bonita'